-The amount of Program assistance to a homebuyer toward purchase of a home shall not exceed the maximum HOME subsidy limit for Sponsor's County per bedroom as designated by Section 221(d)(3) and shall never exceed more than \$60,000 or 49% of the total indebtedness, whichever is less, regardless of source of funds.
-The amount of the HOME

-City of Lindsay Homebuyer Program Guidelines City Council Approved 12/8/15 loan may not exceed the amount of the primary mortgage.
-See Attachment C. Any approved "grant" amount for lead-based paint evaluation and reduction activities or for relocation assistance (for HOME-funded jobs only), as well as activity delivery, shall be included in this amount, but will not be a part of the loan.
+The amount of Program assistance to a homebuyer toward purchase of a home shall not exceed the maximum HOME subsidy limit for Sponsor's County per bedroom as designated by Section 221(d)(3) and shall never exceed more than 49% of the total indebtedness, regardless of source of funds.
+See Attachment C. Any approved "grant" amount for lead-based paint evaluation and reduction activities or for relocation assistance, as well as activity delivery, shall be included in this amount, but will not be a part of the loan.
 For Programs funded with 2006 or 2008/2010 CalHome funds, the maximum assistance to a homebuyer toward purchase of a home will not exceed \$40,000 or \$60,000 respectively, which includes activity delivery.